 Cancer cell invasion and metastasis require many steps, including epithelial-mesenchymal transition (EMT)[49].
 This phenomenon is usually caused by the activation of β-catenin/Snail 1, which is in turn caused by abnormal signals, and then affects the downstream protein transcription.
 Studies have shown that O-GlcNAcylation reduces the expression of E-cadherin on the cell surface by directly modifying β-catenin, thus promoting tumor metastasis[50].
 In two CRC cell lines (HCT116 and SW480) with stable and high expression of COSMC, ZO-1, another epithelial marker, was proved to be significantly reduced and the expression of several mesenchymal cell markers was increased, which fully reflects the characteristics of EMT[51].
-The elevated level of O-GLCNACylation in metastatic CRC tissues and cell lines may contribute to EMT by enhancing the stability and function of EZH2 protein, demonstrating strong lymph node metastasis potential and a lower overall survival rate.
-The O-GlcNAcylation and H3K27me3 modification in the miR-101 promoter region inhibited the transcription of miR-101, leading to the upregulation of OGT and EZH2 in metastatic CRC, thus forming a vicious circle[52].
+The elevated level of O-GlcNAcylation in metastatic CRC tissues and cell lines may contribute to EMT by enhancing the stability and function of enhancer of zeste homolog 2 protein, demonstrating strong lymph node metastasis potential and a lower overall survival rate.
+The O-GlcNAcylation and H3K27me3 modification in the miR-101 promoter region inhibited the transcription of miR-101, leading to the upregulation of OGT and enhancer of zeste homolog 2 in metastatic CRC, thus forming a vicious circle[52].
 The initiation of mucin O-GlcNAcylation in the endoplasmic reticulum promotes the invasiveness of cancer cells.
-FGFR2 and its subtypes are highly expressed in CRC.
+Fibroblast growth factor receptor 2 (FGFR2) and its subtypes are highly expressed in CRC.
 C1GALT1 can regulate the O-GlcNAcylation of FGFR2 and its downstream signal molecule ERK, and promote tumor growth, metastasis, and angiogenesis[53].
 Recent studies have shown that CCL17 and interleukin-13 (IL-13) produced by the Co-culture of M2 macrophages and colon cells in CRC could activate the AKT and STAT6 oncogenic pathways, among others.
-CCL17 and IL-13 also induced abnormal overexpression of ST6GALNAC1 glycosyltransferase, which resulted in increased expression of the tumor glycoside form MUC1-sTn[54].
-After inhibition of MUC1, O-GlcNAcylation by C1GALT1, E-cadherin, and Fas in MUC1 positive cells were significantly increased.
+CCL17 and IL-13 also induced abnormal overexpression of ST6GALNAC1 glycosyltransferase, which resulted in increased expression of the tumor glycoside form mucin 1 (MUC1)-sTn[54].
+After inhibition of MUC1, O-GlcNAcylation by C1GALT1, E-cadherin, and Fas in MUC1 positive cells was significantly increased.
 After the inhibition of C1GALT1, the activation of caspase-8 in MUC1 positive cells induced by exogenous Fas-L was also considerably increased.
 Therefore, the extensive O-GlcNAcylation of the MUC1 extracellular domain contributes to antianoikis by preventing the activation of cell surface loss initiation molecules and emphasizes the importance of O-GlcNAcylation in CRC progression and metastasis[55].

-O-GLCNACYLATION AND THERAPY FOR COLORECTAL CANCER
+O-GLCNACYLATION AND THERAPY FOR CRC

-With the in-depth study of protein chip, mass spectrometry, chromatography and other technologies, the treatment related to O-GlcNAcylation has made great progress.
+With the in-depth study of protein chip, mass spectrometry, chromatography, and other technologies, the treatment related to O-GlcNAcylation has made great progress.
 Table 4 summarizes the therapeutic targets associated with O-GlcNAcylation and CRC.

 OGT inhibitors